boscosiu/Whisker/src/server/README.md

 | `overlapping_trimmer_min_covered_area`        | number | Overlapping Trimmer: Trim submaps which cover an area less than this number of square meters                              |
 | `overlapping_trimmer_min_added_submaps_count` | number | Overlapping Trimmer: Number of added submaps before trimmer is invoked                                                    |

-<sup>1</sup> This is a Lua config file used by the Cartographer SLAM backend, parts of which is documented in the [Cartographer docs](https://google-cartographer.readthedocs.io/en/latest/configuration.html).
-A sample is provided at [/config/cartographer.lua](../../config/cartographer.lua).\
+<sup>1</sup> This is a Lua config file used by the Cartographer SLAM backend, parts of which is documented in the [Cartographer docs](https://google-cartographer.readthedocs.io/en/latest/configuration.html).\
 <sup>2</sup> These config files are copied to the output directory during the build process.

 #### Message Handler Configs